FAQs Regarding SSU and Your Student

 My student is interested in studying abroad.
 Is this possible at Sonoma State?

-International Services offers the National Student Exchange and the International Program for students interested in studying away for a semester or year.
-The National Student Exchange offers a choice of nearly 200 colleges and universities in the United States and Puerto Rico.
-Students interested in an international experience can choose from 19 countries through the CSU system-wide International Program.
-For more information, visit the International Services office in Salazar Hall, 1060 or www.sonoma.edu/sas/is.
+The Center for International Education offers both domestic and international exchange opportunities for students interested in studying away for a semester or year.
+The National Student Exchange program offers a choice of nearly 200 colleges and universities in the United States, Canada, Puerto Rico, Guam, and the US Virgin Islands.
+Students interested in an international experience can choose from a variety of programs, including the systemwide CSU International Programs.
+For more information, visit the CIE office in International Hall 107 or www.sonoma.edu/cie.

 My student is a vegetarian.
 What types of food are available on campus?